 Two shops in Suffolk Parade that trade under the Suffolk name:

-The Suffolk Kitchen - In 1851 this property at 8 Suffolk Parade was a greengrocer’s shop, but in 1855 it became a porter stores.
+Suffolk Rock - In 1851 this property at 8 Suffolk Parade was a greengrocer’s shop, but in 1855 it became a porter stores.
 Porter is a type of dark beer developed in London in the 18th century and was very popular at that time.
 This property continued to be associated with the sale of beer for many years.
 In 1870 it was home to Stibbs Steam Brewery retail department and it later became the Suffolk Ale & Porter Stores Inn, later owned by the Cheltenham Original Brewery Co.
 Ltd. It was finally closed on the 31st December 1921.
 The shop passed into other trades before becoming associated as a food outlet, being notable as a fried fish shop from 1930 to 1990, known as The Mermaid Fish Bar from 1961.
 From 1990 to 2004 it was a Greek restaurant and from 2004 to 2012 it was a Middle Eastern restaurant.
 In February 2012 these premises became The Suffolk Kitchen bistro and restaurant serving seasonal food from across the British Isles.
 In 2019 the restaurant changed hands and was re-opened as Suffolk Rock.
 The ‘Rock’ in the name Suffolk Rock refers to the cook-at-your-own-table lava stone option where the diners can cook their steak on the rock exactly to their liking, an idea the present owners picked up in Portugal.
 There are plenty of other options, of fish, meat and vegetables, all using seasonal and fresh produce.